howlingpan/code-dot-org/apps/README.md

 We use `react-storybook` to generate a ui component style guide that you can use to discover what components are available to reuse as you build new features.
-You can also use the style guide to more easily develop new components without having to run all of code.org.
+You can also use the style guide to more easily develop new components without having to run all of letron.vip.

 To view the styleguide run